 A proactive policy

 Gender equality has been central to our internal governance and employer policy for almost 20 years.
+This policy is steered by a governance body, the Diversity, Equity and Inclusion Strategic Committee, made up of members of the Executive committee, who meet 3 times a year

-Our policy is based on 5 pillars: :
+Our policy is based on five pillars

 Gender diversity in all roles especially technical and digital professions